scalawithcats/scala-with-cats/src/pages/monads/either.md

   }
 ```

-There are two problems here,
-both arising because the compiler
-chooses the type of `accumulator`
-based on the first parameter list to `foldRight`:
+This code fails to compile for two reasons:

-1. the type of the accumulator
+1. the compiler infers the type of the accumulator
-   ends up being `Right` instead of `Either`;
+   as `Right` instead of `Either`;
 2. we didn't specify type parameters for `Right.apply`
    so the compiler infers the left parameter as `Nothing`.

 Switching to `asRight` avoids both of these problems.
-It has a return type of `Either`,
+`asRight` has a return type of `Either`,
 and allows us to completely specify the type
 with only one type parameter: